 Grand Central Terminal Holiday Seasonal Market.
 Photo: Will Steacy

-Beginning in mid-November, Grand Central Terminal hosts a one-of-a-kind indoor holiday seasonal market that runs through December 24.
+Grand Central Terminal hosts a one-of-a-kind indoor holiday seasonal market that runs November 18 through December 24.
 Cheerful stalls set up in Vanderbilt Hall sell gift items like candles, glassware, holiday ornaments, jewelry, and knitted hats, gloves and scarves.
 There are also plenty of places within the station for your attendees to have a glass of wine or a meal.
 (See meeting venues near Grand Central Terminal.)

 As the days grow shorter, department stores, including Macy’s, Bergdorf Goodman, Saks Fifth Avenue and many more, put together over-the-top decorations for their holiday window displays.
 Your attendees can stroll up and down Fifth and Madison Avenues in Manhattan to take in the spectacle.